Chocolate (The 1975 song): Recording and release

+Music and lyrics

+Musically, "Chocolate" is a pop, rock, funk and alt-rock song.
+The track has a length of three minutes and forty-four seconds (3:44) and was written by the 1975 members George Daniel, Healy, Adam Hann and Ross MacDonald, while the band handled the production alongside Crossey.
+According to the sheet music published at Musicnotes.com by Hal Leonard Music Publishing, "Chocolate" is set in the time signature of common time with a tempo of 100 beats per minute.
+The track is composed in the key of B major, with Healy's vocals ranging between the notes of B4 and F♯5.
+It follows a chord progression of B–E–F♯–G♯m–C♯m–D♯m–A♯m.

 The narrator sings about fleeing the police in his car with a stash of cannabis, with the term "chocolate" being a euphemism for cannabis.

-Lead vocalist and rhythm guitarist Matthew Healy called the song "a love letter to the authority figures in our town — you know about small town boredom, both by the kids and by the police."
+Lead vocalist and rhythm guitarist Matty Healy called the song "a love letter to the authority figures in our town — you know about small town boredom, both by the kids and by the police."

-The song is recorded in the key of B major with a tempo of 100 beats per minute in common time.
-The band's vocals span from B4 to F5.

 Music video

 A music video to accompany the release of "Chocolate" was first released onto YouTube on 20 February 2013 at a total length of three minutes and forty-seven seconds.
 It was directed by Gareth Philips.

 It is primarily filmed in and around the Limehouse area of London, featuring Canary Wharf, the Limehouse Link and Aspen way landmarks.
 The group are shown riding around in a vintage 1975 Ford Consul, originally from the British television show The Sweeney.